fetchai/carpark_agent/README.md

 This editor will then open a text file - scroll down to the bottom and add the following line right the bottom:

     @reboot /home/pi/Desktop/carpark_agent/run_scripts/run_carpark_agent.sh

 Save the file exit the editor.
 Reboot your Raspberry Pi.

+The carpark agent should now start up after it has booted.
+Wait for a detection to happen.
+Look at the stats in the panel on the right hand side of the images.
+You should see the total number of parking spaces, the number of vehicles detected, the number of free spaces and the latitude and longitude.
+Check this is all correct.
+If you click your mouse on any of the smaller images on the right, they will be enlarged in the main panel.

+## 3b.Creating the car-park agent on a Raspberry Pi Version 3
+In this section I'll describe how to get the car-park agent running on a Raspberry Pi version 3.
+Version 3 is very similar to 4 in the way it works but it can only have a maximum of 1GB of RAM (as opposed to Version 4 whihc can have 4 GB of RAM).
+1GB is not enough to run the car detection algorithms and so the way we get around this is to allocate a large "swap file" for the Raspberry Pi OS.
+This is an area of the SD car allocated to the OS which it can treat just like RAM.
+The SD card is many times slower than NAtive RAM and as a result the algorthm runs MUCH slower on the Version 3 and than on the 4 (taking roughly 5 minutes per detection run).
+The other issue is that sometimes the scripts simply run out of usable memory and crash.
+I haven't been ale to completely understand why, but I think it relates to the available address space and memory fragmentation.
+Anyway, the fix for this is to not run the car-park agent all in one process.
+Instead I split into two proccess:
+*  Process 1 runs the GUI, the camera, the image capture and the Fetch.AI agent selling the data
+*  Process 2 runs the car detection algorithm only

+However, to make this easier, I've simply made a different script called "run_carpark_agent_split.sh" which launches both of these processes.

+To build the car-park agent on a Raspberry Pi version 3 (instead of version 4), follow all the steps described above for version 4 but stop just after the section entitled "Getting the code" and before "Ensure it runs correctly (RPi4 only)".

+Now follow these instructions instead:

+### Create a larger SWAP file
+In the terminal, type:

+    sudo nano /etc/dphys-swapfile

+Scroll down to the line that says:

+    CONF_SWAPSIZE=100

+Change it to:

+    CONF_SWAPSIZE=2048

+Save the file and exit nano.
+Reboot the Raspberry Pi.

+### Ensure it runs correctly (RPi3 only)
+When the system has restarted, try running it.
+Open up a terminal and type:

+    cd Desktop/carpark_agent
+    ./run_scripts/run_carpark_agent_split.sh

+You should now see the agent running.

+If you go back to your Mac or PC and go to the git hub repository for this project and look under resources/images there is an image of a car-park.
+Print this out and tape it to a wall and point the raspberry pi camera at it.
+Every few minutes, it will capture in email and perform vehicle detection on the image (detections showing up in blue or green) It should detect the cars in your picture.
+Note that it may take several minutes to start up and then will only capture in image and attempt to detect cars about once every 5 minutes - so you might want to go and make a cup of tea while you wait.

+If this all seems to work, power down your Raspberry pi, disconnect the power, keyboard, mouse and keyboard.

+Attach the Clamp and Arm and set the camera up pointing to your parking spaces, reconnect the power and let it boot up.

+### Configuring the car-park agent (RPi3 only)
+Now go back to your Mac or PC and start up VNC viewer and connect to the Raspberry Pi.

+The agent will not be running.
+So, open a terminal and type:

+    cd Desktop/carpark_agent
+    ./run_scripts/run_carpark_agent_split.sh

+When it starts up and you see the output from the camera, you can move your camera around so it is looking at the area you are interested in.
+Also try moving you mouse around the screen - is it responsive enough to use?

+### If GUI is too unresponsive to use the GUI (RPi3 only)
+Note that this UI can be a very unresponsive when running over VNC, especially on a Raspberry Pi Version 3 while detections are going on, so just do it slowly and be patient.
+Do the following:
+Quit the agent (press Quit - if it is in the middle of a detection, you may have to wait a while for it to fully shut down).

+Open up the script file called "run_carpark_agent_split.sh" and find the following line:

+    nice python run_detection_only.py &

+Comment it out so it looks like this:

+    # nice python run_detection_only.py &

+Now if you re-run the script the application should be much more responsive (but it won't be doing any car detection).
+When you have set up your areas, of interest, quit the application and make sure you un-comment the line in the run_carpark_agent_split.sh script before trying to run it properly.

+### Configuring the car-park agent (RPi3 only) continued...
+There are likely to be cars in many parts of your image and by default your agent is set up to detect cars everywhere.
+To restrict detections to the area you are interested in:
+* Press Edit Detection Area button
+* Press Capture Ref Image button - this will capture in image from the camera and it should be tinted blue - indicating that it will detect everywhere
+* Press the red Fill All button - This will turn it all red - showing it will now detect nowhere
+* Press Draw detectable button and then draw an outline around the area you are interested in.
+Ensure you make a completely closed shape
+* Press the blue Flood Fill button and then click inside the shape you have drawn.
+This should fill it blue

+Count the number of parking spaces in the area of interest you marked out.
+If it is hard to see, press Live Detect to see things more clearly.
+When you have counted them press Edit Detection area again to go into edit mode.
+Use the arrows either side of "Max Capacity" to set the correct number of parking spaces that the agent can report on.

+When you are done press the Live Detect button.

+Close down the agent by pressing the Quit button.
+If you watch the terminal window that you launched it from, you may find that it takes a while to fully shut down - this is because if it is in the middle of a detection it needs to finish what it is doing before quitting.
+This can take a minute or so.

+We now need to edit the script file which launches the agent.
+In the terminal window make sure your current directory is ~/Desktop/carpark_agent and type:

+    nano run_scripts/run_carpark_agent_split.sh

+Look for the line that says

+    python run_carparkagent.py -ps 300 -fn set_friendly_name -dd -fet 2000 -lat 40.780343 -lon -73.967491

+Replace the set_friendly_name with something that is unique to you.
+E.g. I might set it as diarmid_carpark_agent.

+You also need to set the latitude and longitude of your locations.
+An easy way to find out what this is, is to go open a browser and go to Google Maps and find your current location.
+Then right click at your location and select "What's here?".
+A small window will pop up which will let you copy the latitude and longitude of that location.
+Paste these values into the script command line - be careful not to leave any commas in.

+My new line would read

+    python run_carparkagent.py -ps 300 -fn diarmid_carpark_agent -dd -fet 2000 -lat 52.235063 -lon 0.15402

+The -fet argument is how much nano-FET we wish to charge other agents for information about parking.
+Note that a nano-FET is 0.0000000001 FET, so the default value here is 0.0000002 FET.

+Save the edited file and close the editor.

+### Make the agent start on boot up (RPi3 only)

+The final thing we need to do is to make the script run whenever we start the Raspberry Pi up.
+In a terminal type:

+    crontab -e

+You may be asked to specify which editor you wish to use.

+This editor will then open a text file - scroll down to the bottom and add the following line right the bottom:

+    @reboot /home/pi/Desktop/carpark_agent/run_scripts/run_carpark_agent_split.sh

+Save the file exit the editor.
+Reboot your Raspberry Pi.